leandrolima-nyc/algoExpert/arrays/hard/water-area.md

 - Time Complexity: O(n) the time complexity of the function is linear with respect to the size of the input array.

-- Space Complexity: O(1) This function uses a fixed number of variables to perform its computations, and it does not create any additional data structures or allocate memory dynamically.
+- Space Complexity: O(n log n) due to the sorting step, but the space complexity is O(1). sSince we’re not using any additional data structures.This function uses a fixed number of variables to perform its computations, and it does not create any additional data structures or allocate memory dynamically.
 Therefore, its space complexity is constant and does not depend on the size of the input array.

 #